a reference guide to goodness

 Lemongrass Essential Oil(Cymbogon schoenanthus)

-Externally used for rheumatic pains, sprains, and as a mild astringent.
+Externally used as a mild astringent.

 Litsea Essential Oil(Litsea Cubeba)